wayneluke/vb_cl_tools/readme.md

 - Copy vB5checksum.phar from /do_not_upload/checksum to this directory.
 - Update your config_XX.php files to include the files you want checked by the diagnotics.
 You can use on of the included example files or the one in the do_not_upload/checksums directory for reference.
 - Run the command with `./buildChecksums.sh`

+### compress.sh

+Compresses the specified directory into a tar.gz file.

+**Usage:** `./compress.sh <dirname>`

+### dbBackup.sh

+Creates a database backup and places it in the _backup directory.
+If the directory does not exist, it will create it and copy an .htaccess file to prohibit browsing.
+Backups will be timestamped and will not overwrite the old files.
+Automatically deletes backups older than 15 days.

+**Usage:** `./dbBackup.sh`

+### dBClone.sh

+Creates a copy of the specified database in the target database.
+There must be enough space on the partition to create a temporary backup of the source database.
+When the clone runs, it will verify if the database exists and ask if you wish to delete it before proceeding.

+**Usage:** `./dbClone.sh`

 ### debug.sh